Jonathan Aranda Preview, Player Props: Rays vs. Red Sox

 Jonathan Aranda At The Plate

-- Aranda is batting .219 with a double, a home run and five walks.
+- Aranda has a double, a home run and five walks while batting .200.

-- Aranda has gotten a hit in seven of 14 games this year, but he has zero multi-hit games.
+- Aranda has a base hit in seven of 15 games played this season (46.7%), but zero multi-hit games.

-- In three games this season, Aranda has picked up an RBI, with more than one RBI once.
+- In three games this year, Aranda has picked up an RBI, with more than one RBI once.

-- He has scored in six of 14 games so far this season.
+- He has scored in six of 15 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.